mneudert/sass-nginx-module/README.md

-# Syntactically Awesome Nginx Module
+# Syntactically Awesome NGINX Module

-Providing on-the-fly compiling of [Sass](http://sass-lang.com/) files as an nginx module.
+Providing on-the-fly compiling of [Sass](http://sass-lang.com/) files as an NGINX module.

 Stop thinking about "sass watch" shell processes or the integration features of your IDE while still using the power of Sass while developing your websites.